OpenCerts/opencerts-documentation/issuing_multisig_certificate.md

 ![Step 15](./assets/issuing-multisig-certificates/img_13.png)

+### Issuing using MultiSig wallet

 16. Go back to [https://wallet.gnosis.pm/#/wallets](https://wallet.gnosis.pm/#/wallets).
-And click on you MultiSig wallet name.
+And click on your MultiSig wallet name.
 You will be redirected to below shown view.

 ![Step 16](./assets/issuing-multisig-certificates/img_14.png)